bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 Directly From the Sequence Object
 ---------------------------------

-This is just a reminder that some of the "annotation" data in your sequence files can be accessed directly, without looking at SeqFeatures or Annotations.
+This is just a reminder that some of the *annotation* data in your sequence files can be accessed directly, without looking at SeqFeatures or Annotations.

-For example, if the Sequence object in hand is a object then here are some useful methods:
+For example, if the Sequence object in hand is a [Bio::Seq::RichSeq](https://metacpan.org/pod/Bio::Seq::RichSeq) object then here are some useful methods:

 | Method                     | Returns |
 |----------------------------|---------|